bmlt-enabled/yap/README.md

 2. Once the application is configured you will need to customize the config.php file.
 There are several settings there that are documented in that file.
 There are a number of different ways to utilize the yap platform.

 3. Be sure to get a Google Maps API key.
 Specify this in config.php as the value for `$google_maps_api_key`.
 Make sure you have "Google Maps Geocoding API" enabled on your credentials.
-If you have one already for your BMLT, you can use that as well (you don't need a separate one).
-This article may be useful https://bmlt.magshare.net/google-maps-api-keys-and-geolocation-issues/.
+If you have a referrer restriction on the same key as your BMLT one, you will need to create a separate key for Yap.
+Yap will not be able to work with an API key that has a referrer restriction, however you are able to set up an IP Address restriction if you choose to.
+You would specify the IPs of your Yap instance that will be making the request to the Google Maps API.
+In addition this, article may be useful https://bmlt.magshare.net/google-maps-api-keys-and-geolocation-issues/.

 4. Try testing that your application actually is functioning properly by opening a browser http://example.com/index.php.